 Girl Guides of Canada, Elgin, Ontario

-In collaboration with her twinned Girl Guide group in Nova Scotia, Pat Watson seamlessly connected ideas of community stewardship — both formal and informal, historic, and in present-day society.
+In collaboration with her twinned Girl Guide group in Nova Scotia, Pat Watson seamlessly connected ideas of community stewardship — both formal and informal, historical and in present-day society.

 She built an engaging itinerary that fostered a greater understanding and appreciation for Canada’s history and heritage through visits to key sites such as the Parliament Buildings, the Canadian War Museum, Fort Henry, and Sir John A. Macdonald’s home.
 The Girl Guides also learned about the natural heritage of the region through camping and canoeing activities.